webforj/webforj-docs/docs/components/toast.md

 height='200px'
 />

+By customizing the placement of your `Toast` notifications, you can ensure that users receive information in a way that is appropriate for any given app, screen layout, and context.

 ## Actions and interactivity

-By default, Toast notifications don't require user interaction and disappear after a set amount of time.
-However, you can add interactivity to toasts to make them more useful than simple notifications.
-By adding different components, such as buttons or other interactive elements, you can transform a toast notification into a valuable channel of interaction.
+Although `Toast` notifications don't require user interaction by default, webforJ allows you to add buttons or other interactive elements to make them more useful than simple notifications.
+By adding this kind of interactivity, you can give users the ability to handle tasks and perform actions without navigating away from their current screen, transforming a `Toast` notification into a valuable channel of interaction and engagement.

 <!-- Actions and Interactivity Example -->

 ## Styling

-You can style Toast notifications with themes just like other webforJ components.
-You can either set the theme when you create the Toast or use the `setTheme` method.
-The example below sets the theme of each toast using the `Toast.show()` method:
+You can style `Toast` notifications with themes just like other webforJ components, providing users with valuable context about the type of information being shown, and creating a consistent style throughout your app.
+You can either set the theme when you create the Toast or use the `setTheme()` method.

 <!-- Todo: Replace with URL of published demo -->
 <ComponentDemo